paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-31-designing_systems_part_2.markdown

 The most recognisable piece of design created during Frank Pick's leadership of London Transport, the Underground map, was not instigated by him or any other manager of the company, but put forward by Harry Beck, a young draftsman working on the network.

+{% include figure.html
+  src="2017/01/beck.jpg"
+  preset="showcase"
-{% figure caption:"Harry Beck holds a copy of his diagram for the London Underground; he seems rightly chuffed with his idea!" class:"u-bleed" %}
+  caption="Harry Beck holds a copy of his diagram for the London Underground; he seems rightly chuffed with his idea!" class="u-bleed"
-{% include image.html preset="showcase" src="2017/01/beck.jpg" %}
-{% endfigure %}
+%}

 Realising that passengers cared more about the connections between the various lines below ground than they did about the street layout above, Beck did away with geographical accuracy, instead drawing tube lines on vertical, horizontal and diagonal axes, marking the intersections with a diamond.